Tenant advocate

 • to search for new premises

-• to negotiate the terms of your lease, including at the time of renewal
+• to negotiate the terms of your lease, including an option to renew the lease

 • understand common terms in leases, pitfalls, and how they may impact you